Gender paradox (sociolinguistics)

-The gender paradox is a sociolinguistic phenomenon first observed by William Labov, in which "Women conform more closely than men to sociolinguistic norms that are overtly prescribed, but conform less than men when they are not."
+The gender paradox is a sociolinguistic phenomenon first observed by William Labov, who noted, "Women conform more closely than men to sociolinguistic norms that are overtly prescribed, but conform less than men when they are not."
 Specifically, the "paradox" arises from sociolinguistic data showing that women are more likely to use prestige forms and avoid stigmatized variants than men for a majority of linguistic variables, but that they are also more likely to lead language change by using innovative forms of variables.

 Overview

-William Labov identifies three main principles that, in combination, constitute the gender paradox.
+William Labov identifies three main principles that in combination, constitute the gender paradox.
 They illuminate the juxtaposing roles of women, who display both conformist and nonconformist behavior in the treatment of linguistic variables.

 Stable linguistic variables

-The first of the three principles states that "For stable sociolinguistic variables, women show a lower rate of stigmatized variants and a higher rate of prestige variants than men."
-This principle gives the most general understanding of women's treatment of linguistic variables, in that when variables are not undergoing any change, women tend to prefer the standard form of the variable to the non-standard form.
+The first of the three principles states, "For stable sociolinguistic variables, women show a lower rate of stigmatized variants and a higher rate of prestige variants than men."
+The principle gives the most general understanding of women's treatment of linguistic variables, in that when variables are not undergoing any change, women tend to prefer the standard form of the variable to the non-standard form.
 It is a commonly occurring phenomenon that sociolinguists have observed in a wide array of societies.
 Peter Trudgill's study of the (ng) variable in Norwich, England provides evidence to support this principle.

-In his 1968 study, Trudgill studied the frequency of the (ng) variable among sixty random subjects, calculating the usage of the standard form [ɪŋ] versus that of the non-standard form [ən ~ n̩].
+In his 1968 study, Trudgill studied the frequency of the (ng) variable among sixty random subjects and calculated the usage of the standard form [ɪŋ] versus that of the non-standard form [ən ~ n̩].
 He classified his results into categories of class, style and sex.
-Women tended to avoid the stigmatized form, preferring the standard form more than men did, which hold true for nearly all English dialects.
-Women were even more careful with their choice in variable when speaking formally, indicating a high level of linguistic awareness.
+Women tended to avoid the stigmatized form and would prefer the standard form more than men did, which hold true for nearly all English dialects.
+Women were even more careful with their choice in variable when they spoke formally, which indicated a high level of linguistic awareness.

 Changes from above

-Occasionally considered a corollary to the first principle, the second principle states: "In linguistic change from above, women adopt prestige forms at a higher rate than men."
+Occasionally considered a corollary to the first principle, the second principle states, "In linguistic change from above, women adopt prestige forms at a higher rate than men."
 These are language changes that individuals are generally conscious of.
 People are aware of the prestige associated with formal styles and thus are prone to hypercorrection – a product of linguistic insecurity.
 Several studies have shown that women are leaders both in eliminating stigmatized forms and adopting incoming prestige forms, and they do so at a notably higher rate than men.

 This finding is widespread across languages and can be seen in examples such as (r)-pronunciation in New York City, the reversal of the Parisian French chain shift, and entire language shifts, like that from Hungarian to German in Austria.